tBuLi/symfit/docs/fitting_types.rst

 .. warning::
-    The regression coeeficient is not properly defined for vector-valued models, but it is still listed!
+    The regression coefficient is not properly defined for vector-valued models, but it is still listed!
     Until this is fixed, please recalculate it on your own for every component using the bestfit parameters.
     Do not cite the overall :math:`R^2` given by ``symfit``.